Explore rarely-seen 'hidden' bank vaults beneath Sheffield's historic Curzon Cinema

-We tour rarely-seen 19th Century Sheffield bank vaults with three tonne doors ‘hidden’ beneath Curzon cinema
+Heritage Open Days 2025: Inside rarely-seen 19th Century Sheffield bank vaults ‘hidden’ beneath Curzon cinema

 A video tour shows the rarely seen ‘hidden’ bank vaults beneath the Curzon Cinema in Sheffield.
 The George Street building dates back to 1793 and was a bank from 1831 until the 1990s.